Skip to main content

 Each of the following learning experiences have a minimum of one rotation each:

-• General pediatrics (if the resident is a previous pediatric APPE, the possibility exists to substitute NICU, PICU or pediatric hematology/oncology)
+• General Pediatrics (if the resident is a previous pediatric APPE, the possibility exists to substitute NICU, PICU or pediatric hematology/oncology)

-• Infectious diseases
+• Infectious Diseases

 Each of the following required experiences or training areas continues throughout the program.

-• Anticoagulation clinic (two-thirds of the year)
+• Ambulatory Care Anticoag Clinic (two-thirds of the year)

-• Hospital pharmacy practice
+• Hospital Pharmacy Practice

 A number of electives are available in the Pharmacy Residency, including:

-• Adult hematology
+• Adult Hematology/Oncology

-• Advanced internal medicine
+• Advanced Pediatric Medicine

-• Antimicrobial stewardship
+• Antimicrobial Stewardship

 • Cardiology